The Loneliness of Staying in Relationships for Security

 Survival-based relationships often prioritize the external over the internal.
 They revolve around shared goals like financial stability or caregiving but leave little room for emotional depth.

-Why It’s Hard to Leave
+Why It Is Hard to Leave

 Leaving a relationship built on security can feel impossible.
 The fear of instability, of being alone, or of stepping into the unknown is overwhelming.
 Society often reinforces these fears, painting the pursuit of stability as noble while ignoring the emotional costs of staying where we feel unseen or unfulfilled.